IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 ## 100th Day Food Drive on NOW

 Let's honor the 100th day of school and see if each grade can collect a 100 cans of food to help others in need.
 The non-perishable food items will go directly to food banks in Anacortes through A Simple Gesture.
-Students may drop donations in the big red bins inside the main entrance between now and 7 February.
+Students may drop donations in the big red bins inside the main entrance between now and February 7th.

 This year's theme is "Take a Bite Out of Hunger".
 The winning grade level wins cookies. :)  Also, note that Challenge students will donate to their respective grade levels instead of being separated out.